insios/smarthost/README.md

 A smarthost is an MTA (Mail Transfer Agent), or mail relay via which third parties can send emails and have them forwarded to the recipient's email servers.
-So, it is specialized to deal with outbound emails.

 ## Description

-This image allows you...

-Based on alpine + postfix + openssl + cyrus-sasl + opendkim
+This image allows you to run your own smarthost smtp relay for delivering emails from your websites (transactional emails, subscriptions, notifications etc), IOT devices (printers, sensors etc), and so on.

 Features: TLS, Auth, DKIM, relay, Proxy Protocol

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.
+Based on alpine linux + postfix + openssl + cyrus-sasl + opendkim

 ## TLDR